-Many birds and animals also ingest oil when they try to clean themselves, which can poison them.Fish and shellfish may not be exposed immediately, but can come into contact with oil if it is in the water column — shellfish can also be exposed in the intertidal zone.
+Fish, shellfish, and corals may not be exposed immediately, but can come into contact with oil if it is mixed into the water column — shellfish can also be exposed in the intertidal zone.
 When exposed to oil, adult fish may experience reduced growth, enlarged livers, changes in heart and respiration rates, fin erosion, and reproduction impairment.
 Fish eggs and larvae can be especially sensitive to lethal and sublethal impacts.
 Even when lethal impacts are not observed, oil can make fish and shellfish unsafe for humans to eat.